 Are you throwing 'darts in the dark'?

-Throwing 'darts in the dark'?!As often happens when I go to write about a topic, I hear someone say something and it sparks off an idea to write about.
-I was at a talk (can’t even remember who was giving it!) but the speaker used the expression, "it's like throwing darts in the dark"; meaning that if you don't have a goal to work towards, you have no idea where you are heading, and you might as well be throwing 'darts in the dark'.
-So, in preparing you for the year ahead, I thought I would share the idea with you.
+I was at a talk recently when the speaker used the expression, "it's like throwing darts in the dark" - meaning that, if you don't have a goal to work towards, you have no idea where you are heading, and you might as well be throwing 'darts in the dark'.

 "I look to the future because that's where I am going to spend the rest of my life." - George Burns